What is the Gaudiani Clinic?

 The Gaudiani Clinic is specifically designed to meet the needs of its clientele.
-It is a place where, under the care of Dr. Jennifer Gaudiani, patients can expect superb internal medicine care provided in a comfortable and highly discreet private practice setting.
+It is a place where, under the care of Dr. Jennifer Gaudiani and Dr. Elissa Rosen patients can expect superb internal medicine care provided in a comfortable and highly discreet private practice setting.
 Members of the Gaudiani Clinic will have access to state of the art, evidence based, multidisciplinary care.
 Once an initial consultation has been scheduled, prior records, if available, will be thoroughly reviewed, and detailed communication with current treatment providers will have taken place.
 The initial evaluation will consist of, but is not limited to: blood work, EKG, vital sign evaluation, and a full physical exam.
-In the comfort of Dr. Gaudiani's office, patients will have an opportunity to have a long conversation in which they can share their full story, ask questions, review findings, and collaborate on a plan of care.
+In the comfort of our warm and inviting office, patients will have an opportunity to have a long conversation in which they can share their full story, ask questions, review findings, and collaborate on a plan of care.
 Whenever needed, the Gaudiani Clinic staff will swiftly coordinate other needed medical services such as radiographical studies, procedures for diagnosis or risk evaluation, and referrals to sub-specialist physicians such as a gynecologist, gastroenterologist, cardiologist, or endocrinologist.
 By the end of the first visit, patients will leave with prescriptions for needed medications, and a thorough understanding of their current status and plan of care.
-If continued care at the Gaudiani Clinic is desired and appropriate, patients will have the opportunity to become a member of the clinic where they will be able to continue to receive expert medical care from Dr. Gaudiani.
+If continued care at the Gaudiani Clinic is desired and appropriate, patients will have the opportunity to become a member of the clinic where they will be able to continue to receive expert medical care from our expert medical team.

 For the patient who is a member of the Gaudiani Clinic:

-- Timely access to Dr. Gaudiani and her team by phone and e-mail within business hours and increased availability of in-person appointments
+- Timely access to the Gaudiani Clinic medical team by phone and e-mail within business hours and increased availability of in-person appointments

 - Groundbreaking use of telemedicine (video or telephone conferencing): direct medical services available to patients who live in Colorado, and conferencing/consulting with outside treatment providers available worldwide